Minnek-Digital-Studio/bigcommerce-template/README.md

 <!-- INSTALLATION -->
 ## Installation and Setup Guide

+### README.md

+Edit this readme file and replace the `{JIRA-KEY}` keyword with related project key from Jira.

 ### Cornerstone 6+ Only

 * Setup Stencil CLI: `stencil init`.
 Enter the credentials.
-* Download the BigCommerce Cornerstone 6+ theme from the store: `stencil download`.
+* Download the BigCommerce Cornerstone 6.10+ theme from the store: `stencil download`.
 Be sure the store has the latest version of Cornerstone.
 * Add these commands to the `package.json` file:
     * `"dev": "stencil start -o"`.
 Start the stencil server and open the browser automatically.
     * `"push": "stencil push -a -d -c 1"`.
 Push the theme to the live store and active it (only for stores in development mode).
     * `"cy:open": "cypress open"`.
 Open cypress app and setup the environment.
+    * `"cy:run": "cypress run"`.
+Run cypress commands in the background.
     * `"postinstall": "husky install"`.
 Run husky setup.
 * Install extra dependencies: `npm i -D husky @commitlint/config-conventional @commitlint/cli cypress eslint-plugin-cypress cli-color`
 * Install the theme dependencies: `npm install`